Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Septic system, everything, everything is dependent upon the electric grid.

-I mean, have you been in a long-term power power outage?
+I mean, have you been in a long-term power outage?

-I was in the Texas freeze last year, uh, but we had you were fortunate.
+I was in the Texas freeze last year, but you were fortunate.

-But um, you know, there were there were, I think at 38 people, if my memory is correct, that died when the freeze happened, mostly people living in mobile homes because they fucking froze to death.
+But, you know, there were, I think, 38 people, if my memory is correct, that died when the freeze happened, mostly people living in mobile homes because they fucking froze to death.

 Yeah, that's right.

-We got a brutal snowstorm when all the leaves are still on the trees and the trees all snapped and we lost power uh through a lot of buffalo.
+We got a brutal snowstorm when all the leaves are still on the trees and the trees all snapped and we lost power through a lot of Buffalo.

 I just went to my parents' house and stayed there.

-First day you're like, okay, uh light so let's light some candles, put on a sweater.
+First day, you're like, okay, light some candles, put on a sweater.

-You you I mean, all the food in your your refrigerator is dead, so basically after a few days, if if it's not cold outside, you all of your food's gonna go and spoil.
+So basically after a few days, if it's not cold outside, all of your food's going to go and spoil.

-I mean, it's it's it's amazing how much we depend upon the electric grid.
+I mean, it's amazing how much we depend upon the electric grid.

 So there you go.

-Answer your question in a snack colkin what lengthy way.
+I answer your question in a Matt Colkin lengthy way.

-So obviously, this whole climate change green energy shit is like a very complete uh politically charged um uh I don't know, topic.
+So obviously this whole climate change, green energy shit is like a very politically charged, I don't know, topic.

 And I have mixed feelings about it because I'm not sure whether or not climate change is man-made cause.